Recent Acquisition by AFA of “A very tired child, 2023”

 Isabell Lorey views hospitality as a form of radical inclusion and democracy.
 She discusses Derrida's concept of the "break of the gift without reciprocity," emphasizing disinterested love for the Other—a challenging notion in a capitalist society where reciprocity often governs relationships.
 Hospitality, as a creative practice, counters constructed hierarchies and embodies present democracy in "now-time."

-The constructed image of the nuclear family home, depicted as an idyllic and glowing space, can be tantalizing—a deceptive illusion meant to uphold societal cohesion.
-However, this private and locked space often functions as a site of patriarchy and despotism rather than democracy.
+The image of the nuclear family home is often portrayed as an idyllic and radiant space—a deceptive illusion crafted to sustain societal cohesion.
+However, this private, enclosed space frequently serves as a site of patriarchy and despotism rather than democracy.
+Instead of a place of hospitality, the nuclear family home can sometimes feel distinctly hostile.

 I wonder if practicing care involves removing barriers that disrupt the continuity of dynamic relationships between individuals in an environment.
 Many advocate for increased freedom, often linked to having more options and choices.
 However, consider watching fish swimming in a creek: the fish's freedom to be itself comes not from having more options, but from a cared-for environment.
 The water must be free of pollution, and the waterway unobstructed.
 This concept can be seen as a return to essential nature, although it's important to note that nature has sometimes been used to justify obstructing the continuity of Others.